german9304/personal_site/README.md

 # personal_site

-This is my personal site, I will post blogs sometimes about computer science and web development.
+This is my personal site, I will post blogs about computer science and web development.

 Built with [gatsby](https://www.gatsbyjs.org/)